gabors-data-analysis/gabors-data-analysis.github.io/_pages/second-edition.md

 ## Error correction

-The most important plan will be correcting typos and errors based on the errata.
+The most important plan will be correcting typos and errors based on the [errata page](/errata/).
 * typos, errors
 * improve unclear sentences
 * add a few lines of explanation when needed

-## Minor additions to sections

-* Add coeffplots (Chapter 10, Chapter 21)
-* Show tables with p-values and stars, add a para discussion ref back to p-hacking + both have pros and cons (Ch 10, Ch 22)
-* Add run time in google colabs / amazon cloud for Table 16.4 (Chapter 16)

-## New things
+## New things, minor edits

 We plan some (not many) new things, typically a few extra paragraphs, maybe a short new section.